Starkdefi/StarkDefi/README.md

 # StarkDefi

-This is the official contract repository for StarkDefi, a decentralized finance (DeFi) project built on the StarkNet network.
-The repository contains the source code for the smart contracts that power the StarkDefi platform.
+Welcome to the official contract repository for StarkDefi, a decentralized finance (DeFi) project built on the StarkNet network.
+This repository houses the source code for the smart contracts that power the StarkDefi platform.

 [![Run Test on PRs](https://github.com/Starkdefi/StarkDefi/actions/workflows/unit-test.yaml/badge.svg)](https://github.com/Starkdefi/StarkDefi/actions/workflows/unit-test.yaml)

 ## Repository Structure

-The repository is organized into several directories, each serving a specific purpose:
+The repository is structured into several directories, each with a specific purpose:

-- [src](src/): Contains the Cairo source code for the StarkDefi contracts.
-The contracts are organized into modules such as [dex](src/dex.cairo) for decentralized exchange functionality, [token](src/token.cairo) for token-related contracts, and [utils](src/utils.cairo) for utility functions and contracts.
-The structure will be expanded on as the project grows.
+- [src](src/): This directory contains the Cairo source code for the StarkDefi contracts.
+The contracts are organized into modules such as [dex](src/dex.cairo) for decentralized exchange functionality, [token](src/token/erc20/erc20.cairo.cairo) for token-related contracts, and [utils](src/utils.cairo) for utility functions and contracts.
+The structure will evolve as the project expands.

-- [tests](src/tests/): Contains Cairo code for testing the StarkDefi contracts.
+- [tests](src/tests/): This directory houses Cairo code for testing the StarkDefi contracts.

 ## Key Components (WIP)

-- [StarkDFactory](src/dex/v1/factory/factory.cairo): This is the factory contract responsible for creating new trading pairs on the StarkDefi platform.
-The factory contract's Interface   can be found in [here](src/dex/v1/factory/interface.cairo).
+- [StarkDFactory](src/dex/v1/factory/factory.cairo): This factory contract is responsible for creating new trading pairs on the StarkDefi platform.
+You can find the factory contract's Interface [here](src/dex/v1/factory/interface.cairo).

-- [vStarkDPair](src/dex/v1/pair/pair.cairo)`: This contract represents a liquidity pool for a pair of tokens.
-The pair contract's source code can be found in [here](src/dex/v1/pair/interface.cairo).
+- [StarkDPair](src/dex/v1/pair/Pair.cairo): This contract represents a liquidity pool for a pair of tokens.
+You can find the pair contract's source code [here](src/dex/v1/pair/interface.cairo).

+- [FeeVault](src/dex/v1/pair/pairFees.cairo): This contract handles fees generated from the pair reserves.
+You can find it [here](src/dex/v1/pair/interface.cairo).

-- [StarkDRouter](src/dex/v1/router/router.cairo)`: This contract provides functions for adding and removing liquidity, as well as swapping tokens.
-The router contract's source code can be found in [here](src/dex/v1/router/interface.cairo).
+- [StarkDRouter](src/dex/v1/router/router.cairo): This contract provides functions for adding and removing liquidity, as well as swapping tokens.
+You can find the router contract's source code [here](src/dex/v1/router/interface.cairo).

 ## Development

-The repository uses Scarb for building and testing the StarkDefi contracts.
-Scarb is a build toolchain and package manager for Cairo and Starknet ecosystems.
+Scarb, a build toolchain and package manager for Cairo and Starknet ecosystems, is used for building and testing the StarkDefi contracts.

-A Dockerfile is provided in the repository for building the StarkDefi contracts.
-The Dockerfile uses the version 0.6.2 as of 6th Sept 2023.
-The Dockerfile can be used to build the StarkDefi contracts without installing Scarb on your local machine.
+A Dockerfile is provided for building the StarkDefi contracts.
+As of 6th Sept 2023, the Dockerfile uses Scarb v0.6.2.
+You can use the Dockerfile to build the StarkDefi contracts without installing Scarb on your local machine.

-To build the StarkDefi contracts using the Dockerfile, run the following command:
+To build the StarkDefi contracts using the Dockerfile, use the following command:

 ```bash
 docker build -t starkdefi .
 ```

-To run the tests, run the following command:
+To run the tests, use the following command:

 ```bash
 docker run starkdefi test
 ```

-You can access the Scarb CLI by running the following command:
+You can access the Scarb CLI with the following command:

 ```bash
 docker run starkdefi scarb <command>
 ```

-To install Scarb, you can use the installation script provided in the Scarb documentation [1](https://docs.swmansion.com/scarb/download.html).
+To install Scarb, follow the installation script provided in the Scarb documentation [1](https://docs.swmansion.com/scarb/download.html).
 Here is how you can install the latest stable release of Scarb:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh
 ```

-This will install Scarb as well as the Cairo compiler and the language server.
+This will install Scarb, the Cairo compiler, and the language server.

-To build the StarkDefi contracts, run the following command:
+To build the StarkDefi contracts, use the following command:

 ```bash
 scarb build